Choose the Best Ultrasound Probe: Guide to Ultrasound Transducer Types

 Phased Array Transducers

-Phased Array transducer has a small footprint and low frequency (its central frequency is 2Mhz – 7.5Mhz).
+The phased array transducer has a small footprint and operates at a low frequency (with a central frequency range of 2 MHz – 7.5 MHz)

 The beam point is narrow but it expands depending on the applied frequency.
-Furthermore, the beam shape is almost triangular and the near-field resolution is poor.

-What can you use the Phased Array transducer for?
+What can you use the phased array transducer for?

-• Cardiac examinations, including Transesophagealexaminations
+• Cardiac ultrasound examinations, including Transesophagealexaminations

-• Abdominal examinations
+• Abdominal scanning

 • Brain examinations